angusli98/20.440-S24-project/README.md

 # Profiling Transcriptional Dysregulation of Tumor Stroma and Metastatic Lymph Node
 ## Overview
 This repository contains files required for performing analysis and data visualization, as well as outputs thereof, for a term project for the Spring 2024 semester of 20.440: Analysis of Biological Networks at the Massachusetts Institute of Technology.
-Currently, a principal components analysis is performed on single-cell RNA sequencing data , and a dimensionality reduction plot is produced based on the resultant principal components.
+Currently, a lung adenocarcinoma single-cell RNA sequencing dataset is downloaded using an automated tool, principal components analysis is performed on the data, and a dimensionality reduction plot is produced based on the resultant principal components.

 This project uses the R Project (https://www.r-project.org/), Bioconductor (https://www.bioconductor.org/), TMExplorer (https://github.com/shooshtarilab/TMExplorer), and Seurat 5 (https://satijalab.org/seurat/).
 ### Full package literature citations